EnFlexIT/web.template/README.md

 - `src/components` - stores all react native components
 - `src/components/dynamic` - includes the components to render AbstractSiteContent and its related editor
 - `src/richtexteditor` - includes all neccessary components to make the richtexteditor work.
 - `src/stylistic` & `src/themed` - has components that are automatically styled according to the theme.
-See [styling]('google.com') for more information
+See [styling](#styling) for more information
 - `src/hooks` - any custom react hook
 - `src/redux` - all code that belongs to the redux library.
 - `src/screens` - this folder stores all React Components that are used as screens.
 Screens are those components that make up the entirety of the screen.

 ## <a id="Styling">Styling</a>
-This section discusses how to change the project-wide styling information to modify the look of the entire application as well as how to style individual elements.
+This section discusses how to change the project-wide styling information to modify the look of the entire application - so called themes - as well as how to style individual elements.
 You should be familiar with the principles of React, namely what components are and how they play a key-role in programming with react to understand this section.
 If you are not up to speed, you can read up on components [here](https://react.dev/learn/your-first-component).

-### <a id="Unistyles">History</a>
+### <a id="stylingHistory">History</a>
 Originally, we used a really simple setup for styling:
 We had a `<ThemeProvider />`, which was just a `<Context.Provider />`, sit at the top of the DOM hierarchy.
 Its value would be the result of a `useState` function call.
-If anybody down the hierarchy now wanted to update the theme, they would get the 'setTheme' function via 'useContext' and call it to rerender the whole application.
+If anybody down the hierarchy now wanted to update the theme, they would get the `setTheme` function via `useContext` and call it to rerender the whole application.
-Any styles that were defined, were functions of type `Theme -> StyleSheet`, such that inside of a component you could call `const styles = stylesF(theme);` and therefore make StyleSheets dependent on Themes.
+Any StyleSheet `stylesF` that was defined, was actually a function of type `Theme -> StyleSheet`, such that inside of a component you could first accquire the Theme and then call `const styles = stylesF(theme);` to therefore make StyleSheets dependent on Themes.

 This approached worked wonderfully but had two minor downsides: If you wanted to use any style inside of a component, you always had to first call `useTheme` to retrieve the theme and then call `stylesF(theme)` to actually construct the StyleSheet.
-We later introduced `useThematicallyDependentStyle(stylesF)` which reduced the boilerplate to a single function call but could not elimnate it.
+We later introduced `useThematicallyDependentStyle(stylesF)` which reduced the boilerplate to a single function call.\
 Secondely, if you had any conditional styles, they would not be nice to implement.
 You would need a state variable to track the boolean and then use a ternary operator in conjunction with two `on` and `off` styles to implement the desired "conditional" style.
 Namely the fact that you had to introduce two styles to implement one conditional style quickly made StyleSheet declarations unreadable and cluttered.
 E.g. say we want to implement a button which should change its textcolor and backgroundcolor on hover.
 Further we want it to have padding and a bigger fontsize regardless of the state in which its in.